andnil5/-dd2480-grp12-assignment2/README.md

 ### Build and test

 Whenever something is pushed to a particular branch [feature 1 and feature 2](#Features-of-CI), compilation and testing, are conducted.
-Compilation uses the linter [flake8](https://flake8.pycqa.org/en/latest/), and the tests are constructed using mockups.
+Compilation uses the linter [flake8](https://flake8.pycqa.org/en/latest/), and the tests are constructed using pytest.

 ### Logging